red-cruz/vts.js/README.md

 - `flags` (optional): `String` - The flags used when creating the regular expression object.

-- `matches` (optional): `String` - The name of the other field to match against.
-Specifies that this field's value should match the value of another field specified by the `matches` property.
-The `matches` property can reference any field name defined in the form.
+- `equalTo` (optional): `String` - The name of the other field to match against.
+Specifies that this field's value should match the value of another field specified by the `equalTo` property.
+The `equalTo` property can reference any field name defined in the form.

 - `message` (optional): The message configuration for the validation rule.
 It can override the default `message`.
 Please refer to the earlier section for more information on customizing the error messages.